eclipse-cyclonedds/cyclonedds/docs/GettingStarted/src/InstallCycloneDDS-CXX/building-cxx-windows.md

 ```

-Then, depending on whether you want to develop applications using Cyclone DDS-CXX or contribute to it, you may follow different procedures.
+Depending on whether you want to develop applications using Cyclone DDS-CXX or contribute to it, you may follow different procedures.

 For [application devleopers](InstallCycloneDDS-CXX/for-application-developers-windows.html), go to the next section;

-If you want to [contribute to Cyclone DDS](Appendix/CycloneDDS-CXX-contribute/index.html), refer to the appendix.
+If you want to [contribute to Cyclone DDS-CXX](Appendix/CycloneDDS-CXX-contribute/index.html), please refer to the appendix.